eclipse-sirius/sirius-specs/specs/accepted/581115-NewPasteLayoutMode/NewPasteLayoutMode.md

 **More complexe case**

 If the elements contain edges, labels of edges, border nodes, label of border nodes...
 The rule is always the same.
-The bounding box contains all these elements.
+The bounding box contains only the nodes and containers elements.

-For example in the following diagram, the bounding box of all elements is the red rectangle.
+For example in the following diagram:
+* the bounding box of all elements is the red rectangle.
+* the bounding box of LogicalFunction1 and LogicalFunction2 is the green rectangle.
+* the bounding box of LogicalFunction1, LogicalFunction2 and all border nodes, edges and their label, is the green rectangle too.
 ![bounding box2](images/boundingBox2.png "bounding box2")

 ### Several samples